“… a well-behaved dog is a pleasure to own and creates a good impression wherever he or she goes.”

 - Handlers should bring lots of small, yummy treats (for the dog), a toy (also for the dog) as well as a sense of humour!

 - For dogs that are odour obedient and dog/handler teams are getting ready to trial.
 SDDA odours (Wintergreen, Pine & Tyme) are used.
 1 Container search & 1 Interior search will be set up each week.

 Free for NOSA members!
 An annual membership is required.

 - Our CTDI (Certified Trick Dog Instructor) will evaluate NOSA members for free.

-- The Trick Dog Titles are earned through Do More With Your Dog (DMWYD) and is a recognized equivalency by the AKC.
+- The Trick Dog Titles are earned through Do More With Your Dog (DMWYD) and is will be recognized by CKC effective January 2020.